official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 130

-The Report of the Iraq Inquiry576.
-Mr Butler concluded that:
+576. Mr Butler concluded that:

-1.1  |  UK Iraq strategy 1990 to 2000

 *  Disarmament of Iraq’s proscribed missile and chemical weapons was “possibly